oscarryz/yz-design-notes/Questions/solved/Consider each method invocation would create a boc copy.md

 We need to find a way to reset the execution but preserving the fact that blocks are stateful objects.

 _The example above is wrong, but the question remains..._

+#answered No need to create a copy because bocs execute their inner bocs sequentially, there is no override.
+In the invocation `a(1)` followed by `a(2)` the second only start once the first has completed